stjohnlateran2

 Reflection for the Feast of All Saints Part 1

 by Fr.
-Tony Okolo C.S.Sp., V.F. | 11/10/2024 | Weekly Reflection
+Tony Okolo C.S.Sp., V.F. | 11/09/2025 | Weekly Reflection

 Beloved Parishioners,

-The focus of the celebration is on the Church Triumphant.
-We celebrate the communion we share with the saints in heaven because for us Catholics, the saints are not really dead, but are fully alive in Jesus Christ, who is life itself (John 11:25; 14:6) and the bread of life who bestows life on all who eat His flesh and drink His blood (John 6:35, 48, 51, 53-56).
-The saints are alive in heaven because of the life they have received through their faith in Christ Jesus and through their eating of His body and blood.
+The Communion of Saints in the Mystical body of Christ, the Church, exists in the three states of the Church namely: the Church Militant (ecclesia militens), the Church Penitent (ecclesia poenitens), and the Church Triumphant (ecclesia triumphans).
+Today, the focus of our celebration is on the Church Triumphant.
+We celebrate the communion we share with the saints in heaven because for us Catholics, the saints are not dead, but are fully alive in Jesus Christ, who is life itself (John 11:25; 14:6) and the bread of life who bestows life on all who eat his flesh and drink his blood (John 6:35, 48, 51, 53-56).
 The book of Revelation tells us about the saints worshipping God, singing hymns, playing instruments, making requests to Christ to avenge their martyrdom, and offering prayers for the saints on earth (Rev. 4:10, 5:8, 6:9-11).
 Because they are alive, we believe that we can go to them to intercede for us with God since CCC 947 rightly teaches that “Since all the faithful form one body, the good of each is communicated to the others…”

 BACK TO LIST